SellerOps EUAutomation WorkflowsUpdated May 2026

 Zapier

-Zapier is the most widely used no-code automation platform.
+Zapier is the most widely used no-code automation platform and remains the easiest to get started with.
 Its strength is breadth: 6,000+ app connectors mean almost any SaaS tool in your stack can be connected without custom development.
+For simple two-step automations connecting mainstream tools, Zapier is hard to beat.
+The downside is cost — operations-based pricing adds up quickly at scale, and complex branching logic is harder to build than in Make.

 Pros